abhijitdc/ToyWeatherSimulator/README.md

  - The file is included in src/main/resources

 ## Predictive Modeling
+###### Note: optional if only need to generate weather data for simulation, see details in "How to run it"

 We will train both Regression and Classification model for generating weather data based on latitude, longitude, elevation and time.